ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---
 ## Function - McAfee ePO Assign Policy to Group
-Assigns policy to the specified group no ePO server
+Assigns policy to the specified group no ePO server.
+McAfee user requires permission to at least one group in the System Tree and edit permission for at least one product for this function.

  ![screenshot: fn-mcafee-epo-assign-policy-to-group ](./doc/screenshots/fn-mcafee-epo-assign-policy-to-group.png)